 The Early College Career Academy: An Early College High School Program, is a partnership between SUNY Adirondack and the Washington-Saratoga-Warren-Hamilton-Essex BOCES.

-Students are eligible to earn between 27 and 32 college credits, tuition-free, while earning marketable industry credentials and participating in an internship experience.
+Students are eligible to earn between 27 and 32 college credits, at no cost to the student, while earning marketable industry credentials and participating in an internship experience.

 These two-year programs begin in your junior year: